 How to use surrogates in the splitting process.
 0 means display only; an observation with a missing value for the primary split rule is not sent further down the tree.
 1 means use surrogates, in order, to split subjects missing the primary variable; if all surrogates are missing the observation is not split.
 For value 2, if all surrogates are missing, then send the observation in the majority direction. (default = 2)

 Number of cross-validations. (default = 10)

 Controls the selection of a best surrogate.
 If set to 0, the program uses the total number of correct classifications for a potential surrogate variable, if set to 1 it uses the percent correct, calculated over the non-missing values of the surrogate.
-The first option more severely penalizes covariates with a large number of missing values. (default = 0)
+The first option more severely penalizes covariates with missing values. (default = 0)